anantmehta33/DistTempNet/readme.md

 - torchvision 0.11
 - timm 0.5.4
 - transformers 4.11.0
+- open-clip-torch==2.31.0
+- webdataset==0.2.31

 ## Credits
 Our implementation is based on [ALBEF](https://github.com/salesforce/ALBEF).
-Original TempNet paper accepted at ICML 24 (https://arxiv.org/abs/2404.04575) OpenCLIP implementation of Vision Transformer, by mlfoundations.
+It is an extension of original TempNet paper accepted at ICML 24 (https://arxiv.org/abs/2404.04575).
+We also thank mlfoundations (OpenCLIP) for providing implementation of Vision Transformer.

 ## 📚 Citation